 by Wayne Graham

-This article was published in the fall 2023 issue of our newsletter.
+This article was published in the winter 2023-2024 issue of our newsletter.

-In this series of articles, I will discuss cost effective ways of reducing inflow and infiltration to wastewater facilities.
+This is the second in a series of articles in which I will discuss cost effective ways of reducing inflow and infiltration to wastewater facilities.
 This is a timely discussion given our wet summer and the recent devastating flooding.

-Let’s start with some definitions, which come from Operation of Wastewater Treatment Plants, Volume 1.
+Let’s review some definitions, which come from Operation of Wastewater Treatment Plants, Volume 1.
 Inflow is “water discharged into a sewer system and service connections from sources other than regular connections.
 This includes flow from yards, drains, foundations, and around access and manhole covers.”

 Infiltration is “the seepage of groundwater into a sewer system, including service connections.
 Seepage frequently occurs through defective or cracked pipes, pipe joints and connections, interceptors access risers and covers, or manhole walls.”

 The book further clarifies, “Inflow differs from infiltration as it is a direct discharge into the sewer rather than a leak in the sewer itself.”